Here is the ultimate list of Iditarod unit study resources! It covers Alaska, the Great Serum Race, the Iditarod, sled dogs, mushers, and more!

 In 1973, the first official Iditarod race took place.
 It now takes place every March as mushers and their sled dog teams race over 1,000 miles from Anchorage to Nome.
 Below, I’ve shared some websites and books you can use to teach your kids about the Iditarod.

-- If you don’t want to make a map to hang on your wall like I did (boy do I wish I still had pics), you can print a map.
-I will be printing this one for Emma to reference as she tracks her musher.
-(Scroll to the bottom of the page to find the 2-part file.)
-I’ll also have her read the history and visitor information in the packet.
+• If you don’t want to make a map to hang on your wall like I did (boy do I wish I still had pictures), you can print a map.

 You can’t have a sled dog race without the dogs!